 This course is ideal if you wish to gain the knowledge and skillset to establish your own business or work effectively in an entrepreneurial and creative environment.

 Free Surface pro for every student.

-The course is designed to provide you with both a theoretical and practical knowledge of business engagement alongside developing your creative and strategic skill set to enable and enrich your entrepreneurial and enterprise talents.
+New for this year, this course is designed to provide you with both theoretical and practical knowledge of business alongside developing your creative and entrepreneurial talents.

-It also accommodates and acknowledges the importance of the creative industries as the fastest growing part of the UK economy and recognises the opportunities this sector now provides for future employment.
-It is an area that would benefit from an injection of entrants who are able to bridge the business-creatives divide.
-This course aims to arm you with the skills to bridge the gap by unifying business and creative orientations.
+This degree has been developed in response to the growing importance of the creative industries as one of the fastest growing parts of the UK economy.
+It acknowledges that the creative industry is an area that would benefit from an injection of entrants who are able to bridge the business-creatives divide.
+This course aims to arm you with the skills to bridge this gap by unifying your business and creative ambitions.